 What it costs to file

-Sending the PROFILE report to each PROFILE college costs money: $25 for the first school, and $16 per college after that.
-However, students who qualify for an SAT fee waiver will also qualify for a PROFILE fee waiver (generally, students whose parents earn approximately $45,000 or less a year).
+Sending the Profile report to each partner college costs money: $25 for the first and $16 per college after that.
+However, students who qualify for an SAT fee waiver will also qualify for a CSS Profile fee waiver (generally, students whose parents earn approximately $45,000 or less a year).

 Filling out the form